 David La Fontaine graduated from Haverford College near Philadelphia in 1983.
 He has worked in community-based urban redevelopment, and currently heads a non-profit organization that develops affordable housing and mixed-use properties in partnership with local neighborhood leadership in Philadelphia.
 David is also committed to health equity and helping people with CHD and RHD access the care they need to live healthy lives.

 Shelagh Ross is the co-founder and past-president of the Canadian Congenital Heart Alliance (CCHA), a non-profit that supports and advocates for Canadians with congenital heart disease (CHD).
 She is a CHD patient with tetralogy of Fallot, and has undergone several surgeries and interventions.
-She is a medical and health writer/editor and website manager, a passionate advocate in the CHD community, and is a volunteer advisory council member with the Heart & Stroke Foundation.
+She is a medical and health writer/editor and website manager, and since 2004 has been a passionate advocate in the CHD community.

 Farhan is a social innovator and philanthropist, and founder and volunteer CEO of Pakistan Children’s Heart Foundation, an NGO working for improvement of quality of life for CHD patients in need, focused on building a specialized children’s heart hospital in Lahore, Pakistan.
 He started the organization after his young daughter, who was born with a single ventricle, died in 2013.
 Since then, he has devoted his life to raising awareness of CHD and helping underprivileged CHD patients get appropriate, timely treatment.
 He and his team have raised over $4.5 million to fund more than 1800 children heart surgeries to December 2019.
 Among other things, Farhan has served with Indus Health Network as COO for the construction of a 600-bed specialized treasury care hospital in Lahore, and co-founded and was senior consultant at Maison Consulting & Technology, a successful company based out of Pakistan, UAE, USA and Saudi Arabia.
 Farhan has a B.Com degree from the University of Punjab.
 He was an active participant in the International Congenital Heart Leadership Summit in Barcelona in 2017, which led to the creation of Global ARCH.